-The aggregate number of shares owned of record by the President, directors, and key officers of the Bank as a group as of the March 31, 2025 is 563,530 shares6.
+The aggregate number of shares owned of record by the President, directors, key officers of the Bank, and nominees for election as director, as of April 15, 2025 is 463,430 shares.

 Voting trust holders of 5% or more

 The Bank is not aware of shareholders holding any Voting Trust Agreement for shares constituting 5.0% or more of the outstanding capital stock, or any such similar agreement.